zanshilarod27/object-detection/README.md

-# Object-Detection with pretrained Inception_v2 and Mobilenet model
+# Object-Detection with pretrained Inception_v2 and Mobilenet Neural Nets

 Problem Description - Detect moving objects at a railway crossover and classify them as human (pedestrian, cyclist or vehicle) and not human.
 Accordingly trigger/adjust audible alarms (increase volume if human is present, decrease otherwise) at the railway crossover.